 Bats cannot transmit rabies by simply being in your residence.
-If a person or a pet is bitten or scratched by a bat please reach out to your local public health office for detailed instructions on how to proceed.
+If a person or a pet is bitten or scratched by a bat, please reach out to your local public health office for detailed instructions about what to do.

-To prevent bats from getting into your home it is recommended to seal entry points on the exterior of your home; this can include caulking smaller openings, having chimney caps with 1/4 inch wire mesh installed, sealing around electrical and plumbing conduits and screening over roof gables & attic vents etc.
+To prevent bats from getting into your home, we recommend sealing entry points on the exterior of your home; this can include caulking smaller openings, having chimney caps with 1/4-inch wire mesh installed, sealing around electrical and plumbing conduits, and screening over the roof gables & attic vents, etc.